Open Source CRM: How Does It Work?

 To open source or not to open source, that is the question.
 Well, it is if you’re trying to choose a CRM for your business at least.

-Open source CRM and proprietary software each have their pros and cons in terms of costs, complexity, upkeep, and overall user-friendliness.
+Open source CRM software and its proprietary competitors each have their pros and cons in terms of costs, complexity, upkeep, and overall user-friendliness.

 Which one should you get to make your work life easier?
 The answer, as usual, can be somewhat complicated, but we break it all down for you.